What Are the Largest Vision Insurance Companies?

 3. Humana

 Humana lets you get a stand-alone vision plan or bundle it with dental and hearing coverage.
-And Humana's vision plans also include coverage for medical eye problems like glaucoma, which is usually something you need health insurance for.
+And Humana's vision coverage can start right away once you buy a plan, so if you need an eye exam quickly, it’s a good option.

 4. Delta Dental